j-haj/prefix-trie/README.md

 * **contains** - check if the trie contains the given prefix
 * **match** - call a given callback function on all strings who match the given prefix.
+* **back inserter** -  given a container and a prefix, insert all strings matching the given prefix into the given container.